“What the hell?” I grumbled, rolling over to look at my alarm clock.

 Having forgotten my son had spent the night, I jump at the sound of his voice.
 Quickly recovering, I responded “Okay.
 Pour him a cup of coffee and I’ll be right out.”

-Once dressed, I walked out into the living room where Alan and Kyle were and listened to how my next door neighbor Alan had died of a heart attack earlier that morning.
+Once dressed, I walked out into the living room where Kyle was listening to how my next door neighbor Alan had died of a heart attack earlier that morning.
 Gary said he had to get back next door and asked if we’d watch his three-year-old son for him.

 Hours later Gary, his wife Autumn (who is Alan’s daughter) and I sat on my front porch talking about the days events.
 Gary, looking at his cell phone commented, “Yeah, Autumn’s mother called me at 7:49 this morning.”